davidgasquez/handbook/content/rationality.md

   - Prioritizing — Which path should you take first?
   - Allocating — How much attention, time, and capital should you spend on this?
 - To maximize your long-term happiness, prioritize the projects you'd most regret not having pursued by the time you're old and looking back at your life.
 - Gather all the information you can.
 Then, schedule time to think deeply about it.
 Remember that too much information increases confidence not accuracy.
+Share all the information with other stakeholders.
+Transparency is key for group decissions.
 - [The fog of the future hides vital information](https://youtu.be/SVmEXdGqO-s).
 - If all options are similar take the harder one in the short term (_Hard decisions easy life, easy decisions, hard life_).
 - Look for win-win decisions.
 If someone has to lose, you're not thinking hard enough or you need to make structural/incentives/environmental changes.